 We can calculate it as,

-Thus, in the income statement of Prudential Plc, it will disclose as £ 6253 Mn.
+Thus, in the income statement of Prudential Plc, it will disclose as £6,253 million.

 Important Points to Note

-- Presenting expenses under a specific head has its own impact.
-Thus, one will need to check the impact of the presentation of any expense accurately.
+- Presenting expenses under a specific head has its impact.
+Thus, one will need to accurately check the impact of any expense.

-- Based on the presentation in the income statement, additional disclosures will be applicable in notes to accounts.
+- Based on the presentation in the income statement, additional disclosures will apply in notes to accounts.

 Conclusion

-Expenses and Revenues are the main base of the Income statement.
-Bifurcation, presentation, and measurement of all the components are of high importance and requires professional judgment.
-“Other expenses” under the Expenses show the major overheads for the business, which requires to be reduced to a greater extent in order to increases the profitability of the company.
-Every nation has its own set of guidelines which are needed to be followed for the annual financial statements.
+Expenses and revenues are the main base of the Income statement.
+Bifurcation, presentation, and measurement are the components of high importance and require professional judgment.
+“Other expenses” under the expenses show the major overheads for the business, which must be reduced to a greater extent to increase the company’s profitability.
+Every nation has its own set of guidelines needed for the annual financial statements.

 Recommended Articles

-This has been a guide to what is Other Expenses and its definition.
-Here we discuss the list of other expenses along with practical examples and explanations.
+This has been a guide to what is Other Expenses and their definition.
+Here we discuss the list of other expenses, practical examples, and explanations.
 You can learn more about accounting from the following articles –